Rex Ellsworth: Racing and breeding successes

 Rex Ellsworth was a young man of twenty-seven when in 1933 he entered the Thoroughbred breeding and racing business with lifelong friend and trainer, Mesh Tenney.
 From a start with six broodmares and two weanlings he was successful enough that before long he could afford to buy horses with solid pedigrees.
 In Ireland in 1947, with a view to breeding, he purchased Khaled from the stud of the Aga Khan.
 It would be eight years later when Ellsworth first earned national attention in 1955 when his homebred son of Khaled named Swaps won the Santa Anita Derby at Santa Anita Park in Arcadia, California then the 1955 Kentucky Derby, first leg of the U.S. Triple Crown series at Churchill Downs in Louisville Kentucky.

+"Swaps ended his career abruptly in October, 1956, when he seriously fractured a rear leg.
+Fitzsimmons, Nashua's trainer, sent Tenney a special sling used to raise and lower the horse.
+The sling was credited with helping to save his life.

+A deal was struck with John Galbreath of Darby Dan Farm in Lexington for half of Swaps, with the original agreement calling for Swaps to ship back and forth between California and Kentucky each year.
+Swaps did stand his first season at Ellsworth's farm in Chino, but Galbreath reportedly visited and was taken aback by the functional yet Spartan and decidedly non-Kentucky-like facilities.
+The next year, Ellsworth sold the other half of Swaps outright to Galbreath.
+The horse transferred to Darby Dan and never saw California again."

-The following year another homebred son of Khaled who was raced as Terrang provided Ellsworth with his second straight Santa Anita Derby win.
+In 1956 another homebred son of Khaled who was raced as Terrang provided Ellsworth with his second straight Santa Anita Derby win.
 Candy Spots, again one of Ellsworth's homebreds whose damsire was Khaled, gave him his third Santa Anita Derby plus a win in the second leg of the U.S. Triple Crown series when he captured the 1963 Preakness Stakes at Pimlico Race Course in Baltimore, Maryland.

 In 1964, Ellsworth won Europe's most prestigious race when his newly acquired horse Prince Royal won the Prix de l'Arc de Triomphe at Longchamp Racecourse in Paris, France.